luyadev/luya/docs/guide/app-admin-module-permission.md

 }
 ```

-The above api `api-cms-moveblock` is now protected by the admin UI authorization system and you can allocate which user group roles are able to edit, create and delete.
+The above API `api-cms-moveblock` is now protected by the admin UI authorization system and you can allocate which user group roles are able to edit, create and delete.

 ```php
 public function extendPermissionRoutes()